LarsDenBakker/rollup-plugin-dynamic-import-variables/README.md

 ### Imports must end with a file extension

 A folder may contain files you don't intend to import.
-We therefore require imports to end with a file extension in the static parts of the import.
+We, therefore, require imports to end with a file extension in the static parts of the import.

 ```js
 // Not allowed